NGDBench: Towards Neural Graph Data Management: NGDBench

 \section{NGDBench}

-To facilitate systematic research on the core tasks of Neural Graph Management under realistic data conditions, we introduce NGDBench, a benchmark suite designed for unsupervised learning.
-Each dataset within the suite comprises a clean graph serving as the ground truth, a corresponding perturbed graph representing the observed input, and a collection of evaluation queries.
+We introduce \method{}, where each dataset therefore contains a clean graph representing latent ground truth, a corresponding perturbed graph representing observed data, and a collection of evaluation queries and management operations.

 As illustrated in Fig. \ref{fig:framework}, our framework consists of three primary components.
 The \textbf{Data Collection \& Unification} module gathers representative structured and unstructured datasets, converting them into a unified graph representation.
 The \textbf{Perturbation Generator} module introduces controlled perturbations into the original graphs according to predefined specifications, thereby generating the observed graphs.
-Finally, the \textbf{Query Generator} module constructs a \textit{Query Template Library} to sample both analytical and management-oriented queries for comprehensive evaluation.
+Then, the \textbf{Query Generator} module constructs a \textit{Query Template Library} to sample both analytical and management-oriented queries.
+Lastly, comprehensive evaluation are implemented across robust analytical query to data management tasks.